The best budgeting apps of 2021

 - Availability had a maximum of 10 points: available on both Apple Store and Google Play (5 points) and a desktop version (5 points).

-- Cost had a maximum of 10 points: monthly fees (5 points), fee for an upgraded version (5 points).
+- Cost had a maximum of 10 points: monthly fees (5 points) and fee for an upgraded version (5 points).

 Other budgeting apps we tested